webqit/webflo/README.md

     └── public/index.html
   ```

-  A typical `index.html` page has the following anatomy.
+  And a typical `index.html` page has the following anatomy.

   ```html
   <!--